365 Days: This Day

-The film was released worldwide on Netflix on April 27, 2022, to similar widely negative critical reception as its predecessor.
-A sequel, The Next 365 Days, was released on August 19, 2022.
+The film was released worldwide on Netflix on 27 April 2022 to similar widely negative critical reception as its predecessor.
+A sequel, The Next 365 Days, was released on 19 August 2022.

 Plot

 The movie starts with Massimo and Laura getting married.
+Laura had lost her baby due to the accident that took place in the final scenes of the previous movie.

+Only Laura's best friend, Olga, travels to Italy to attend the wedding, as Massimo fears he would not be able to hide his identity as a mafioso from Laura's family were they to come for the wedding.
+Laura divulges her miscarriage to Olga, but never plans to tell Massimo, fearing a vendetta.

+Laura and Massimo go on their honeymoon for a few days.
+On their return, they find Olga and his right-hand man Domenico in a compromising position, as the two had been flirting during the wedding festivities.

-Laura has lost her baby due to the accident that took place in the final scenes of the previous movie.
-They both are happy until Laura starts feeling bored as she has nothing to do while Massimo is busy with his work.
-Daily arguments force her mind to get devoted to Nacho, Massimo's gardener.
-One night at a party in Massimo's house, Laura finds Massimo having sex with his ex-girlfriend Anna.
-She is heartbroken and she leaves the party, where she encounters Nacho.
-They both flee to an island.
+The newlyweds are happy until Laura starts feeling bored, as she has nothing to do while Massimo is busy with his work.
+Daily arguments turn her mind to Nacho, Massimo's gardener.
+One night at a party in their house, Laura believes she sees Massimo having sex with his ex-girlfriend, Anna.
+Heartbroken, she leaves the party, where she encounters Nacho.
+They flee together to an island.

 Meanwhile, Massimo is confused about what happened and starts searching for Laura.
-Laura starts enjoying her life on the island and at the same time she fantasizes about having sex with Nacho.
+She starts enjoying her life on the island, and at the same time, she has dreams about having sex with Nacho.

-One day, Nacho tells Laura to meet his father and tells her that his father is the head of the rival mafia gang of Massimo.
-Laura is shocked and feels betrayed, but still accompanies Nacho to his father's place.
-Laura is left with a few guards and Nacho goes to meet his father.
-Massimo is having an argument with Nacho's father and it is revealed that they have Laura with them.
-Suddenly, Nacho realizes that he left Laura with the wrong guards and Massimo and Nacho rush to save Laura.
-Meanwhile, Laura is kidnapped by Massimo's estranged and unstable twin brother, Adriano, who she had no prior knowledge of.
-It's revealed that the night Laura saw Massimo having sex with Anna it was Adriano.
-Massimo enters the place and tries to save Laura.
-Massimo and Adriano had always been rivals, and it was all part of Adriano's plan.
-Laura runs and she is shot by Anna and Adriano, who are in turn shot and killed by Massimo and Nacho.
+One day, Nacho tells Laura to meet his father who is the head of the rival mafia gang of Massimo.
+She is shocked and feels betrayed, but still accompanies Nacho to his father's place.
+Laura is left with a few guards, and Nacho goes to meet his father.

+Massimo is having an argument with Nacho's father, who believes Adriano, Massimo's estranged and unstable twin brother, would be a better replacement for the Sicilian mob family, and it is revealed that they have Laura with them.
+Suddenly, Nacho realizes that he left Laura with the wrong guards and he and Massimo rush to save her.

+Meanwhile, Laura is being held by Adriano, whom she had no prior knowledge of.
+It is then revealed that Laura saw Adriano having sex with Anna earlier, and mistook him for her husband, Massimo.

+Massimo and Nacho, who had always been rivals, enter the place to try to save Laura.
+Adriano reveals that in the incident in the tunnel, Laura miscarried their baby.
+She runs and is shot by Anna and Adriano, who are in turn shot and killed by Massimo and Nacho.
 The movie ends with Nacho leaving and Laura lying in the arms of Massimo, her fate uncertain.